brucemack/brucemack.github.io/ampersand/index.md

 streams that differ in time synchronization (phase) will not correlate strongly and, in extreme cases, may even exhibit negative cross-correlation.

-A good way to get an accurate measurement of the phase delay of one stream with respect to another is to evaluate the cross-correlation using a range of time delays.
+I've found that a good way to get an accurate estimate of the phase delay of one stream with respect to another is to evaluate the cross-correlation using a range of time delays.
 Assuming that the NTP clock synchronization method can bring the streams to within ~4ms of each other, cross-correlations using delays from -2ms to +2ms can be evaluated until a peak is found.
 The offset that results from this search provides a highly accurate measurement of how much one stream needs to